Updated on 23 November 2020

 Last but not least, we ended our visit to La Cité de la Mer in the aquarium, for a glimpse of what life looks like under the sea.
 Teeming with marine life, the museum’s impressive 11m-deep tank showcases a dazzling array of fish, aquatic creatures, plants, corals and organisms that shape our underwater world.
 For kids, there’s a petting area where they can dip their hands into a shallow pool to stroke rays.
 Watching all the colourful sea creatures swimming around in the aquarium’s large tanks is pretty magical, especially for young children.

 A virtual adventure

 Before finishing up in the Grand Gallery of Machines and Men, we embarked on the virtual deep-sea dive, ‘Walking into the depths’.
 For thrill-seekers, it’s an exhilarating 50-minute mission onboard a moving simulator into the depths of the ocean to experience the unexplored underwater world.
 We recommend you arrive early for a chance to experience this unique exhibit.

 Gare Maritime Transatlantique, 50100 Cherbourg

-Multi-site tickets to the Cité de la Mer, the Mémorial of Caen and the Arromanches 360° cinema can be purchased on-site
+Multi-site tickets to La Cité de la Mer, Mémorial de Caen and Arromanches 360° Cinema can be purchased on-site

 Opening times may vary according to the time of year.
-The Cité de la Mer is closed for most of January.
-Check the Cité de la Mer website before you travel
+La Cité de la Mer is closed for most of January.
+Check La Cité de la Mer’s website before you travel